MPP Rick Nicholls booted from Ontario PC caucus after refusing to get COVID-19 vaccine

 Nicholls is one of the two remaining members of Premier Doug Ford's party who has not been vaccinated.

-CTV News has also learned that the other unvaccinated PC caucus member, Scarborough Centre MPP Christina Mitas, will remain with the party after providing a medical exemption letter.
+CTV News has also learned that the other unvaccinated PC caucus member, Scarborough Centre MPP Christina Mitas, will remain after providing a medical exemption letter.

 PC caucus members had until 5 p.m.
 Thursday to provide proof of vaccination or a statement of medical exemption signed by a physician or registered nurse.